Cyndygrace/Book_Listing_app/readme.md

 first we install our grapgql module  and express-graphql that allows express understand/communicate with our graphql. npm install graphql express-graphql --save

+next we require express-graphql into the app file in our server as const graphqlHTTP = require('express-graphql')